SiddharthShahi/SOC-Project/README.md

 ### Setting Up Logstash

 I created a pipeline config file at `/etc/logstash/conf.d/syslog.conf` to read logs from `/var/log/auth.log` and `/var/log/syslog`.
-The tricky part was getting the Grok pattern right — Ubuntu 24.04 logs timestamps in ISO8601 format, not the old syslog format, so I had to write a pattern that matched that.

 Here's what I pulled out of each log line: